Trump says 'with a high degree of certainty' that suspect in Charlie Kirk killing has been caught

-OREM, Utah (AP) — The suspect in the Charlie Kirk assassination has been captured, President Donald Trump said Friday in an announcement that appeared to represent a significant breakthrough in an investigation that captivated public attention and spanned nearly two days.
+OREM, Utah (AP) — The suspect in the Charlie Kirk assassination has been captured, President Donald Trump said Friday in an announcement representing a significant breakthrough in the investigation into a targeted killing that raised fresh alarms about political violence in the United States.

-“With a high degree of certainty, we have him,” Trump announced in a live interview on Fox News Chanel on Friday morning.
-He said a minister also involved with law enforcement turned the suspect, whose name was not immediately known, into authorities,
+“With a high degree of certainty, we have him,” Trump announced in a live interview on Fox News Chanel.
+He said a minister also involved with law enforcement turned the suspect in to authorities.

 “Somebody that was very close to him said, ‘Hmm, that’s him,’” Trump said.

+The suspect in custody in connection with Kirk's killing is a 22-year-old from Utah, a law enforcement official told The Associated Press.
+Authorities have identified the suspect as Tyler Robinson, said the official, who was not authorized to discuss the ongoing investigation and spoke on the condition of anonymity.

-The FBI and Justice Department did not immediately comment, but a news conference in Utah, where the killing took place on a college campus Wednesday, planned a news conference for later in the morning.
+The FBI and the Justice Department did not immediately comment, but a news conference in Utah, where the killing took place on a college campus this week, was planned for later Friday.
+News of the arrest came hours after the FBI and state officials had pleaded for public help by releasing additional photographs of the suspect, a move that seemed to indicate that law enforcement was uncertain of the person's whereabouts.

 Kirk was killed by a single shot in what police said was a targeted attack and Utah’s governor called a political assassination.
-Kirk co-founded the nonprofit political organization Turning Point USA.
+Kirk co-founded the nonprofit political organization Turning Point USA, based in Arizona.

-Authorities recovered a high-powered, bolt-action rifle near the scene and had said the shooter jumped off a roof and vanished into the woods after the shooting.
+Authorities recovered a high-powered, bolt-action rifle near the scene of the shooting and had said the shooter jumped off a roof and vanished into the nearby woods afterward.

-Kirk was speaking at a debate hosted by Turning Point at Utah Valley University at the time of the shooting.
-He was taken to a local hospital and pronounced dead hours later.
+Kirk had been speaking at a debate hosted by Turning Point at Utah Valley University at the time of Wednesday's shooting.
+He was taken to a local hospital and was pronounced dead hours later.

+“He wanted to help young people, and he didn’t deserve this,” Trump said Friday.
+“He was really a good person.”

 Federal investigators and state officials on Thursday had released photos and a video of the person they believe is responsible.
 Kirk was shot as he spoke to a crowd gathered in a courtyard at the university in Orem.

 More than 7,000 leads and tips had poured in, officials said.
-Authorities have yet to publicly name the suspect or cite a motive in the killing, the latest act of political violence to convulse the United States.
+Authorities have yet to cite a motive in the killing, the latest act of political violence to convulse the United States.

 Grisly video shared online